Introduction

 Setup:

-- Improper use of landing performance data and limitations
+- Improper use of landing performance data

 Approach:

-- Failure to adequately compensate for flap extension
+- Failing to account for flap extension

-- Failure to establish and maintain a stabilized approach
+- Failing to maintain a stabilized approach

 Round Out (Flare):

-- Inappropriate removal of the hand from the throttle
+- Removing the hand from the throttle

 Touchdown: